-Some of the answers given by singers, when asked what attract them to Vox Serbicus: "Warm and friendly people, humorous atmosphere.
+Some of the answers given by singers, when asked what attract them to Vox Serbica: "Warm and friendly people, humorous atmosphere.
 Fantastic conductor who gets the best out of us.
 The unique sound of music we sing, quite different from all other choral music.

 Musical and linguistic challenges are opportunity to improve our singing skills.
 The amazing sounds we get when we all sing from the heart..."
 (Naomi Johnson).
 "Many choirs fail to achieve the ultimate balance between serious choir work and fun.
 Some forfeit camaraderie for a very serious musical approach, others emphasize too much on the fun side, and neglect the importance of singing and musicianship.
-Vox Serbicus balances these things very well.
+Vox Serbica balances these things very well.
 It is a friendly, hard-working choir, made up of like-minded people, who enjoy singing a diverse range of music to the best of their ability, while enjoying each other's company..."
 (Lisa Cheney).

 History and people

-Vox Serbicus achieved its first formal success after only nine months in existence.
+Vox Serbica achieved its first formal success after only nine months in existence.
 The choir won the first prize at the New Zealand Choral Federation's regional festival The Classic Sing 2002, in Palmerstone North.
 The following year, at the Nationals 2003 in Rotorua, the choir won the bronze medal in the Chamber Choirs category.
 Apart from these recognitions, singers love to talk about the concert in Canberra.
 The choir was invited to participate in the Australian Multi-Cultural Festival held in Canberra, in February 2004.
-Vox Serbicus accepted this invitation as an honour, and sung at the opening ceremony held at the Australian National University's Llewellyn Hall, in front of an audience of 1400 people from around the world.
-Vox Serbicus is the member of New Zealand Choral Federation and in January 2005 has officially become a member of Serbian Choral Federation too.
+Vox Serbica accepted this invitation as an honour, and sung at the opening ceremony held at the Australian National University's Llewellyn Hall, in front of an audience of 1400 people from around the world.
+Vox Serbica is the member of New Zealand Choral Federation and in January 2005 has officially become a member of Serbian Choral Federation too.